Accelerating the advancement of knowledge and the discovery of new, more effective cancer therapies

 One in two Canadians is expected to develop cancer in their lifetime.
 One in four Canadians is expected to die from this disease.
 It is the leading cause of death in the country.
 Each year, cancer is responsible for 30% of all deaths in Canada.

 IRIC was created in 2003 to fight the disease.
 The Institute stands out for its research model unique in the country, combining the complementary expertise of 28 Investigators with that of a research maturation team.
-IRIC can also rely on its 11 core facilities, including the country’s largest medicinal chemistry core facility in an academic setting.
+IRIC can also rely on its 10 core facilities and a Drug Discovery Unit, made up of the country’s largest team of medicinal chemists and of biologists in an academic setting.

 A unique research model